GSDLabs-eu/nuker/README.md

 * -c    Count       [Optional] Number of requests to send, default is 10
 * -t    Duration    [Optional] Duration of the test in seconds, default is 10
 * --verbose         [Optional] Extended logging during execution
 * --outpath         [Optional] Specify the path of the output file (e.g.: `--outpath folder/filename.html`).
-Folder must be existing in your file system.
+Folder must exist in your file system.

 To use multiple files or key-value pairs, just duplicate the argument. e.g.: `-f file=image.jpg -f file2=image2.jpg`